You Didn’t Ask To Be Here is a one-act one-woman highly theatrical comedy told through storytelling, shadow puppetry, dance, and more.

 You Didn’t Ask To Be Here is about facing fears, confronting the obstacles holding you back, and how we choose to deal with the things that life throws at us.
 It also explores mental health and presents a portrait of what it’s like to live with mental illness.

-Written and directed by Allan Mackey and starring Megan Carty as Charlie, You Didn’t Ask To Be Here is set to have a world premiere in Ottawa as part of Theatre Underground’s first ever PAIRED UP, on the weekend of September 11th through 13th, 2015.
+Written and directed by Allan Mackey and starring Megan Carty as Charlie, You Didn’t Ask To Be Here had its world premiere in Ottawa as part of Theatre Underground’s first ever PAIRED UP, on the weekend of September 11th through 13th, 2015.

 You Didn’t Ask To Be Here is a show suitable for ages 13+ due to mild language and adult situations.